 FRED (A Framework for Reconstructing Epidemiological Dynamics) is a modeling system that supports research on the dynamics of infectious disease epidemics and the interacting effects of mitigation strategies, viral evolution, and personal health behavior.
 FRED was designed as a flexible, modular, open source framework for epidemic modeling, rather than a model of a particular infectious disease.
 Key features of FRED include:

 FRED explicitly represents every individual in a specific geographic region.
 Each agent has a set of socio-demographic characteristics and daily behaviors that include age, sex, employment status, occupation, and household location and membership in a set of social contact networks.
 Each household, school, and workplace is mapped to a specific geographic location, reflecting the actual spatial distribution of the area and the distance travelled by individuals to work or to school.
-For regions within the United States, FRED uses the 2005-2009 U.S. Synthetic Population Database (Version 2) from RTI International:
+For regions within the United States FRED uses synthetic populations based on the U.S. Synthetic Population 2010 (Version 1) developed by RTI International, and includes group quarters such as college dormitories, prisons, nursing homes, and military barracks.

 The RTI Synthetic Population uses an iterative fitting method to generate an agent population from the US Census Bureau's Public Use Microdata files (PUMs) and aggregated data from the 2005-2009 American Community Survey (ACS) 5-year sample.
 The synthetic population database contains geographically located synthetic households and household residents for the United States, as well as group quarters locations and residents, schools and assignments of students to schools, workplaces and assignments of workers to workplaces.
 Each household, group quarters, school and workplace is mapped to a specific geographic location, reflecting the actual spatial distribution of the area and the distance travelled by individuals to work or to school.
 Each agent has associated demographic information (e.g., age, sex), locations for social activities (household, and possibly school or workplace).